Waterfall charts in PowerPoint: your step-by-step guide

 How do I change the colors of a waterfall chart in PowerPoint?

-If using native PowerPoint charting functionality, select your PowerPoint waterfall chart, go to the ‘Chart Design’ tab at the top of the screen and open the ‘Change colors’ gallery.
+If using PowerPoint’s native charting functionality, select your PowerPoint waterfall chart, go to the ‘Chart Design’ tab at the top of the screen and open the ‘Change colors’ gallery.
 Here, you can select a color palette.
 You can set it up to display positive values in green and negative values in red, which is a common approach in reporting.

 How do I change the legend in a PowerPoint waterfall chart?